MarisaKirisame/DefComBlog/Calculator.md

       }
     }

 We have to now fix the definition for prettyPrint() and evaluate().
 While we are at it, let's also move prettyPrint() into Java's toString(), and rename evaluate() into eval(): our code is, and will, remain short and concise.
-The code for pp(), likewise, is a mechanical transformation, which we will
+The code for pp(), likewise, is a mechanical transformation, which we will skip presenting.

 One problem with the above code, is that it rely heavily on instanceof, and downcasting, which is frown upon in Java.
 This could be fixed by making pp() and eval() abstract function in Expr, and have each subclass override it.